 Quench Thirst, Reduce Fever, Moisten Dryness

 Cultivated throughout China, Anemarrhena asphodeloides is a decorative plant with fragrant flowers.
 It is generally planted ornamentally.
-The rhizome of this plant is the part that is referred to as Zhi Mu in traditional Chinese medicine.
+The rhizome of this plant is the part that is referred to as the Zhi Mu herb in traditional Chinese medicine.
 This herb is most often dried before use and has been used traditionally in an oral wash to treat ulcers.
-Another use for this herb is by extract, which results in saponins, which can be used to treat lower back pain.
+Another use for Anemarrhena Root is by extract, which results in saponins, which can be used to treat lower back pain.

 In the presence of irritability, restlessness, and a high fever that are an indication of Heat in the Qi Stage, the Zhi Mu herb can be an appropriate remedy.
 It also helps to remove heat from the Lung and Stomach.
 Zhi Mu can also be used to nourish the Yin, especially when there are symptoms of Five Sole Heat, bleeding gums, and night sweats.
 In addition to moistening Dryness, Zhi Mu is great for generating fluids and quenching thirds that can be useful in patients with diabetes and oral ulcers.
 The Zhi Mu herb works through gentile stimulation to provide a deep and systematic notification through the pituitary-adrenal cortex axis.